MicrosoftDocs/xamarin-docs/docs/ios/platform/search/proactive-suggestions.md

 ---
-title: "Introduction to Proactive Suggestions"
+title: "Introduction to Proactive Suggestions in Xamarin.iOS"
 description: "This article shows how to use Proactive Suggestions in the Xamarin.iOS app to drive engagement by allowing the system to proactively present helpful information automatically to the user." ms.prod: xamarin ms.assetid: 8DDD084A-0D1E-4DF7-B686-6309DCEFF5D3